 This course provides the opportunity to compile, design, and workshop different types of poetry and prose poetry sequences.
-Students will learn various strategies and theories about the ordering, arrangement, design, thematic patterning, and editing of sequence, both traditional and contemporary.
-Both the writing, reading and critical review of workshop participants' sequences are complemented by the reading published sequences scholarly/generalist articles about the poetry and prose poetry collections.
+Students will learn various strategies and theories about the ordering, arrangement, design, thematic patterning, and editing of sequence, both traditional and the contemporary.
+Both the writing, reading and critical review of workshop participants' sequences are complemented by the reading of published sequences and scholarly/generalist articles about the poetry and prose poetry collections.
 The course will also discuss the use of the sequence in the construction of chapbooks and full-length books, along with researching markets open to publishing entire sequences.